johnhooks/johnhooks.github.io/src/posts/learning-typescript-optional-generic-arguments.md

   import DocInfo from '../lib/components/doc-info.svelte';
 </script>

 While performing a code review for [Dinero.js](https://github.com/dinerojs/dinero.js), an awesome JavaScript money library maintained by [Sarah Dayan](https://github.com/sarahdayan), I noticed something odd.
-A newly added format function's return type was of type `unknown`.
+A newly added format function's return type was `unknown`, when it was expected to be a generic.

 An optional `transformer` parameter had recently been added to the function.
 If provided, the transformer should convert a money object to another type.